You may be required to register with the police within 7 days of arrival in the UK. This requirement will be written on your UK visa.

 If your circumstances change whilst you are here in the UK, you will need to tell the Police and update your Police Registration Certificate within 7 days.
 There is no charge for this.
 If you fail to do this it is a breach of your immigration conditions and you could face a fine or prison sentence and have your immigration permission cancelled.

-For all changes to circumstances, you need to go to the OVRO in Borough.
+For all changes to circumstances, you should book an appointment through OVRO’s Online Appointment Booking System to attend OVRO in Borough.
 If you are out of the UK for more than 12 months, your PRC is no longer valid and you will need to pay for a new one.

 The following changes which should be recorded include: